-If you are a residential customer struggling to pay your utility bills or behind on your payments, reach out to your electric or gas utility to discuss available payment plans and payment assistance programs that may be available.
-Residential customers making payments under payment plans with their investor-owned electric or gas utility will remain protected from shut-off after for the duration of the payment plan.
-Residential customers can enroll in a payment plan for up to 90 days following the end of the moratorium on July 1, 2021.
+In addition, payment plans are available to avoid shut off and manage utility bills.
+If you are a residential customer struggling to pay your utility bills, behind on your payments, or interested in more regular payments, reach out to your electric or gas utility to discuss available payment plans and payment assistance programs that may be available.
+Residential customers making payments under payment plans with their investor-owned electric or gas utility will remain protected from shut-off as long as they make payments under the payment schedule.

 If you are served by a municipal utility, it may or may not be shutting off customers for unpaid bills.
-If you receive residential electric or gas service through a municipal utility, contact them to find out its shut-off policy and to hear about available payment assistance programs.
+If you receive residential electric or gas service through a municipal utility, contact them directly to find out more about their shut-off policy and to hear about available payment assistance programs.